xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 For a short description, this command (re)creates a PBD, opens DRBD/LINSTOR ports, starts specific services and adds the node to the LINSTOR database.

 If you have storage devices to use on the host, a LINSTOR storage layer is not directly added to the corresponding node.
-You can follow the section below to add storage to this new node.
+You can follow the [section](#how-to-add-storage-on-a-new-host) below to add storage to this new node.

-### How to add storage on a new host
+### How to add storage on a new host?

-On a existing host without storage, you can easily add storage by adding a new Linstor Storage Pool for the Linstor node.

 There are two simple steps:
 1. Create a VG (and LV for thin) with all the host disks
-2. Create a Linstor SP for the host pointing to this new VG
+2. Create a SP for the host pointing to this new VG

 You can verify the storage state like this:
 ```